The 10 Best Cafés in Prague for Book Lovers

-on Wenceslas Square, is built around the concept of a “study café”.
-Books are placed at various points throughout the space, and there are plenty of tables and chairs, where you can sit with your laptop, and comfy sofas.
+on Wenceslas Square, is built around the concept of a study café.
+Visitors will find books placed at various points throughout the space, and there are plenty of tables and chairs, where you can sit with a laptop, and comfy sofas.
 If you want more peace and quiet, you can make use of the dedicated study area upstairs.
 Although Cafedu attracts a predominantly student crowd, all ages are welcome.
 Choose from a selection of coffee, snacks and cakes.

 Housed in the same building as the modern art collection of the National Gallery, Café Jedna enjoys an unrivalled location in one of Prague’s most famous modernist structures.
-Enjoy a suitably minimalist environment to relax with your book or newspaper; the classic-style easy chairs and abundant space make for an undisturbed reader-friendly environment.
-And a cuppa goes perfectly with one of the café’s sweet baked goodies.
+Enjoy a suitably minimalist environment in which to relax with a book or newspaper; the classic-style easy chairs and abundant space make for a tranquil reader-friendly atmosphere.
+Additionally, a cup of tea goes perfectly with one of the café’s sweet baked goodies.
 When finished at the café

 Globe Bookstore and Café

-Housed in a typically angular interwar tenement in the swish Bubeneč neighbourhood of the Prague 6 borough, you’ll find quirky, cosy Kavárna Kabinet.
+Housed in a typically angular interwar tenement in the swish Bubeneč neighbourhood of the Prague 6 borough, travellers will find the quirky, cosy Kavárna Kabinet.
 A visit feels like a journey back in time; the café is suitably decked out in solid period furniture.
 Retro style is very much in vogue in the Czech Republic right now, and the interior reflects the strong interest in the First Czechoslovak Republic, which existed between the wars and is regarded with great affection.
 The café takes its name from the teachers’ staffroom or kabinet, in Czech schools.

 Kavárna Nový Svět

-Kavárna pod Lipami
+Kavárna Pod Lipami

 Cafe, Coffee Shop, European, Czech, $$$